Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Paper Structure

-This is a one week intensive course held at the Ohope Marae from Monday 5 to Friday 9 July.
-There will be no additional costs to students for staying at the marae, but students will be expected to fund their own travel to the marae.
+This is a one week intensive course held at the Ohope Marae from Monday 27 June to Friday 1 July inclusive.
+There will be no additional costs to students for staying at the marae, but students will be expected to fund their own travel to/from the marae.

 - Module One: Mātauranga Māori